Operations Shut Down: Preventing Electrical Failures During COVID-19

 As experienced in many areas and industries throughout the U.S. and abroad, the coronavirus (COVID-19) pandemic has vastly affected business operations.
 Social distancing practices have forced many businesses and organizations to either furlough, lay off employees, or largely allow them to work from home.
 However, when business and maintenance routines change, in a relatively quick fashion, there is potential for indirect issues which can cause significant business interruption over time.

-The two most common scenarios occur when HVAC or lighting is shutdown, and reduced staffing leads to irregular maintenance checks.
-We will explore both, as well as offer some preventive measures, and an example case study, to ensure that when businesses become fully operational, they have less accidents and opportunity for failure.
+The two most common scenarios occur when HVAC or lighting is shut down, and reduced staffing leads to irregular maintenance checks.
+We will explore both, as well as offer some preventive measures, and an example case study, to ensure that when businesses become fully operational, they have fewer accidents and opportunities for failure.

 As equipment surface temperatures drop below the dewpoint during nighttime and daytime temperature shifts, moisture can begin to condense on metallic surfaces of electrical switchgear and rack-mounted electronics.
 Moisture can also infiltrate transformer and motor coil windings and terminations.
 Under normal circumstances, equipment operations generate enough heat to prevent the condensation, but without power, or enough load, condensation can occur causing potential threats for corrosion or failure.